toozenbobel/autotest-integration-csharp/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### Important resources:
- - Overall information about TestIT: <https://testit.software/>
+ - Overall information about Test IT: <https://testit.software/>
- - TestIT URL for tests: <https://demo.testit.software/>
+ - Test IT URL for tests: <https://demo.testit.software/>

 If you have any issues or you find someone's behavior unaccaptable, don't heistate to contact us at <support@testit.software>